 - LAW-841-001: International Project Finance (2 credits)

-Research Track: LL.M. candidates are automatically in the research track.
-They must successfully complete two research papers that demonstrate a high degree of skill in legal scholarship and writing.
-The papers can be written in connection with a class, or through independent research and writing.
+- Research Track: LL.M. students are automatically in the research track.
+They must successfully complete at least two (2) research papers that demonstrate a high degree of skill in legal scholarship and writing.

-Practical Skills Track: LL.M. candidates must register for and successfully complete an externship for credit, as well as write one research paper.
+- Practical Skills Track: LL.M. students must successfully complete an externship for credit, and write a research paper.

 Required (6 credits)